Print

 4. Pour in the red wine and bring to a simmer.
 Simmer for about 5 minutes.
 Then, stir in the beef broth, bay leaves, and bundle of herbs.
 Add the short ribs back to the pot.
 Bring the liquid to a simmer.
 Reduce the heat to low and cover the pot, leaving a slight crack to allow steam to escape.

 5. Braise the meat for 3 ½ to 4 ½ hours, or until fork tender (about halfway through the braising process, flip the short ribs over & stir the liquid).
 Cook time will vary based on the size of the short ribs.
-Transfer them to a cutting board when they’re done.
+Transfer them to a cutting board when they’re done (you want the bones to be falling off and the meat should be fork tender).

 6. Use a large spoon to skim as much fat as possible from the braising liquid (I also like to use a folded paper towel to blot the fat).
 Strain the liquid.
 Wipe out the pot, then return the liquid to the pot over medium-high heat.
 Bring it to a boil.
 Whisk the cornstarch and water together in a small bowl.
 Pour the mixture into the boiling liquid, whisking to incorporate.
 Reduce the heat to medium.
 Simmer the liquid for about 5 minutes until thickened.